-Together, these two insurance policies provide the state a combined maximum cyber liability insurance limit of \$5,000,000 per claim / \$5,000,000 aggregate, subject to sub-limits where applicable.
-This document provides an overview of the cyber liability insurance policies, provides answers to frequently asked questions, explains specific cyber liability coverages and limits, and defines key terminology.
+This document provides an overview of the cyber liability insurance policy, provides answers to frequently asked questions, explains specific cyber liability coverages and limits, and defines key terminology.
 The actual policy, which is available from ORM, contains additional descriptions, definitions, and exclusions.